Josef Stingl: Provenance and early years

-Stingl was born in Maria Kulm (as Chlum Svaté Maří was then known) in the Egerland, which is where he grew up in a catholic family.
+Stingl was born in Maria Kulm, Czechoslovakia (today Chlum Svaté Maří in the Czech Republic), which is where he grew up in a Catholic family.
 Georg Stingl, his father, was a master baker, who died in 1933, as a result of which the latter part of Josef's childhood was spent in relative poverty.
 The frontier changes mandated in 1919 meant that as an infant he became a member of the ethnically German minority in Czechoslovakia.
-He attended secondary school in Eger (since 1944/45 known as "Cheb"), passing his school finals with high marks in 1938.
-1938 was also the year in which the "Sudetenland" (as his home region had come to be known to German-speakers over the previous couple of decades) was annexed by Germany.
+He attended secondary school in Cheb, passing his school finals with high marks in 1938.
+1938 was also the year in which the Sudetenland (as his home region had come to be known to German-speakers over the previous couple of decades) was annexed by Nazi Germany.